lnferris/ocean_data_tools/paper/paper.md

 piloting (using model forecasts to inform ballasting or adjust flight for ocean currents).
 Some ``ocean_data_tools`` functions employ ``nctoolbox`` [@nctoolbox].

+There are several high-quality ocean and/or climate related Matlab toolboxes such as Climate Data Toolbox for Matlab [@Greene:2019], those part of SEA-MAT: Matlab Tools for Oceanographic Analysis (https://sea-mat.github.io/sea-mat/), and Gibbs-SeaWater (GSW) Oceanographic Toolbox [@McDougall:2011].
+However, there are no other documented and designed-to-be-shared toolboxes filling the same data exploration niche as this one. ``ocean_data_tools`` is unique in encouraging the user to invoke a variety of freely-available data into their exploration and does not expect the user to provide privately-collected measurements or privately-generated model output.
+It connects users to specific, well-documented data sources Table \ref{table:1}.

 | Data Source | DOI, Product Code, or Link    |
 |:--  |:--|
 | Argo floats | doi:10.17882/42182 |